How to Pass the Guard Using the Kimura

 Passing the Guard With the Kimura Grip: A BJJ Tutorial

-I've been passing the guard with the Kimura for about nine years now, shortly before getting my BJJ black belt.
+I've been passing the guard with the Kimura for about ten years now, shortly before getting my BJJ black belt.
 Ever since then, my game has evolved largely around this technique, which I've used at every level of competition in the world, up to and including the IBJJF Pans and local US Grappling events, not to mention every day on my students and training partners.
 I hope to share some of these tricks with you here.
 This system has helped students win pro MMA fights, advanced no-gi divisions, and black belt matches ever since I started teaching seminars on the system back in 2009.

 Starting From the Half Guard, Looking for the Finish